Compositionality in algorithms for smoothing: Introduction

 In this paper we consider the more general setup where $X$ is a stochastic process on a directed tree.
-The process is assumed to be observed only at its leaf vertices.
+The process is assumed to be observed exactly at its leaf vertices.
 A simple example is given in Figure \ref{fig:directed_tree}.

 The smoothing problem consists of inferring the distribution of the process at all interior (non-observed) vertices, conditional on the observations at the leaves.
-For the example in Figure \ref{fig:directed_tree} this amounts to $\{X_{t_i},\, 1\le i \le 4\}$, if $X_s$ denotes the value of $X$ at the vertex labeled $s$. \cite{cappe2005springer} present multiple approaches towards this problem for the specific setting of state-space models: {\it (i)} normalised forward-backward recursion {\it (ii)} forward decomposition {\it (iii)} backward decomposition.
-The computations involved can only be done in closed-form in very specific settings, such as when the latent state only takes values in a finite set.
-The celebrated Kalman filter-smoother for linear Gaussian systems is another well-known example (\cite{Bishop07}). \cite{van2020automatic} introduced the {\it Backward Filtering Forward Guiding (BFFG)} algorithm, which uses the forward decomposition with simplified dynamics in the backward filtering pass for $X$.
-BFFG provides a general framework for dealing with the smoothing problem encompassing the Kalman en finite-state space settings as special cases.
+For the example in Figure \ref{fig:directed_tree} this amounts to $\{X_{t_i},\, 1\le i \le 4\}$. \cite{cappe2005springer} present multiple approaches towards this problem for the specific setting of state-space models: {\it (i)} normalised forward-backward recursion; {\it (ii)} forward decomposition; {\it (iii)} backward decomposition.
+The computations involved can only be performed in closed-form in very specific settings, such as when the latent states take values only in a finite set.
+The celebrated Kalman filter-smoother for linear Gaussian systems is another well-known example (\cite{Bishop07}).

+\cite{mider2021continuous} introduced the {\it Backward Filtering Forward Guiding (BFFG)} algorithm (Algorithm~\ref{alg:bffg}), which uses the forward decomposition with simplified dynamics in the backward filtering pass for $X$.
+BFFG provides a general framework for dealing with the smoothing problem, encompassing both the Kalman and finite-state space settings as special cases.
+When no separate simplifying dynamics are used, the algorithm reduces to \textit{Backward Filtering Forward Sampling} (BFFS), Algorithm~\ref{alg:bffs}.
+The well-known \textit{Forward Filtering Backward Sampling} (FFBS) algorithm for inference in state space models (\cite{fruhwirth1994data}, \cite{carter1994gibbs}) can be seen as BFFS applied to the \textit{time-reversed} process.